raspberrypilearning/getting-started-guide-microbit/en/step_2.md

 --- task ---

-Turn the micro:bit over so you are looking at the back, see if you can find all the components mentioned above.
+Turn the micro:bit over so you are looking at the back, and see if you can find all the components mentioned above.

 --- /task ---